 Economic Benefits of Exporting for Businesses and the National Economy

 India’s GDP is significantly dependent on exports.
-This provides bigger markets to businesses, reduces reliance on domestic sales and economies of scale can also be realized through this.
+This opens up larger markets for businesses, lessens their dependence on domestic sales, and facilitates the realization of economies of scale.

 Strategic Advantages of Entering Foreign Markets